heyitsryan/Two-Step-Digital-Analog-stick/README.md

 The Two step is comprised of a 3d printed enclosure and a custom firmware that is forked from Haybox firmware

+### I have started a discord for any questions or issue's you may have building the Two Step.
+It is also where active development of performance tweaks of my designed components is being worked on with play testers as well. https://discord.gg/K8QTqZ74

 ## Parts needed:

 * 1 Sanwa JLF/JLX arcade joystick